• Skip to primary navigation

 A black spoon is scooping Poppy Seed Chicken Casserole out of a clear glass casserole dish.
 Text Creamy Poppy Seed Chicken - Add Salt & Serve logo

-Posted by Mary Ann on January 26, 2011; Updated on September 16, 2021Filed Under: Casseroles, Chicken Recipes, Oven Recipes, Quick & Easy Recipes, Recipes Using Cooked Chicken, Recipes Using Leftover Roast Chicken
+Posted by Mary Ann; Updated on November 14, 2023Filed Under: Casseroles, Chicken Recipes, Oven Recipes, Quick & Easy Recipes, Recipes Using Cooked Chicken, Recipes Using Leftover Roast Chicken

 Reader Interactions